The History of the Court of Appeal

 In 1957 the permanent Court of Appeal was established in Wellington with specifically appointed Court of Appeal judges.

 Before the Supreme Court was established, the Chief Justice was a member of the Court of Appeal by virtue of office, but the permanent complement of the court comprised the President and six permanent members.
-Today the court consists of the President and eight other judges.
+Today the court consists of the President and nine other judges.

 You might be interested in: